drinkcat/SmarterScale/README.md

 particular Android flavor may vary)*

-I might end up publishing this on the Play Store, but I need enough people interested in testing early version.
+I might end up publishing this on the Play Store, but I need enough people interested in testing early versions.
 If you are interested, please join [this group](https://groups.google.com/g/smarterscale-testers), and I will send you an email if and when this happens.